isc-projects/stork/doc/user/install.rst

 .. warning::

-   We don't recommend to specify the database timeout if there is no observed problem with the database connection.
+   We don't recommend specifying short timeouts when the database connection problems are rare and/or the hangs related to infinite reads or writes haven't been observed.
+Specifying too short timeouts may lead to premature database reads or writes errors for long lasting operations.

    If you want just limit the time of processing single HTTP request, you can use the ``--rest-read-timeout`` and ``--rest-write-timeout`` flags.